The Passive Tree

-(Note: because the passive tree changes with different patches, your exact tree in-game may look somewhat different from the one above - but it's the same basic structure.
+(Note: because the passive tree changes with different patches, your exact tree in-game may look somewhat different from the one above.
 You can find an updated, interactive version of the current passive tree on the official Path of Exile website here.)

 Each node on the passive tree grants some effect to your character.
 For example, many nodes that benefit spells are found near the top of the tree, and many nodes that benefit melee weapons are found near the bottom left.
-In general, each "wheel" or "cluster" on the tree is themed around one particular sort of benefit: for example, the cluster at the bottom center focuses on bonuses to characters using shields.
+In general, each "wheel" or "cluster" on the tree is themed around one particular sort of benefit: for example, the clusters at the very top of the tree focus on bonuses to Cold, Lightning, or Fire damage.

 Connecting these wheels are "roads" made of nodes that simply grant one of PoE's main three Attributes: Intelligence, Dexterity, or Strength.
-These attributes determine what weapons your character can equip, what skills they can use, and what kind of armor they can wear - see "Classes & Attributes" for more on the details.
+These attributes determine what weapons your character can equip, what skills they can use, and what kind of armor they can wear - see the next page, "Classes & Attributes", for more on the details.

 Since your character can't specialize in everything, much of the tree won't be of interest to any particular build (which is why it's not as complicated as it looks).
 Instead, you'll travel to the areas of the tree that do interest your build, picking up secondary effects (particularly increases to your Life, in most builds) along the way.

 As your character levels up, and as they complete certain quests as part of PoE's main story line, you'll gain Passive Skill Points.
 Each point allows you to unlock one node on the passive tree, similarly to (say) a Diablo skill tree or most MMORPGs' talent trees.